CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToGoogle.md

 - Calendar: Calendar Reminders
 - Mail: Google Categories such as Social, Promotions, Updates, Forums.
-- Mail: Google Starred messages are not Flagged in Outlook.
 - Mail: Gmail Snoozed emails as limited by the Gmail API.
 - Mail: Gmail Scheduled emails are migrated to Office 365, but only as a draft in the All Mail folder, the scheduling is not migrated.
 - Google Keep Notes.